Skip to content

 How free sites make money

-Ads, upsells, and aggregate data about uploads (formats, sizes, countries) fund most free compressor sites.
-Compression is how they get you in the door.
-A smaller PDF or JPEG is the hook; the business model is traffic and conversion.
+Ads, upsells, and aggregate upload stats (formats, sizes, countries) fund most free compressor sites.
+A smaller PDF or JPEG is the hook.
+The business model is traffic and conversion.

 Revenue sourceWhat it means for you